sebastianleth/order-processor/OrderProcessor.RestApi/README.md

 **Persistence** - Repository and framework for loading/saving aggregates and their state.

-**Processing** - Processes commands by listening (polling, in this case) the message queue, and invokes the appropriate command handlers.
+**Processing** - Processesing of commands from the message queue, by invoking the appropriate command handlers.

 ### Command flow